ABOUT DIGITAL ART

 - Digitally made photos, video or films are only then interesting for DDAMA if it has been manipulated in a unique way.

 - The use of an interesting digital technique does not have to be interesting digital artwork.
 Digital art must be visually interesting yield images.
-Of course, that also applies to digital art by others disciplines other than visual arts.
-Fashion, music, design must also be visual have qualities.
+Of course, that also applies to digital art by other disciplines other than visual arts.
+Fashion, music, design must also have visual qualities.

 - Digital art can be very attractive, can have interactive qualities.
 However, it should not be primarily entertainment.
-In a museum are allowed playful elements are included in an exhibition route.
-In digital art must have a substantive layer.
+In a museum playful elements are allowed and included in an exhibition route.
+Digital art must have a substantive layer.

 - Many museums have switched to telling the story in recent years in the form of an expertise.
 Digital Art is ideally suited for this, as well as displaying digital art digitally, on the artists’ pages of the site